Samuel-HSSP/cmdtube/cmdtube/README.md

 ```

-## Getting Information about a YouTube Video
+## Get Information about a YouTube Video
 To get information about a YouTube video, use the syntax given below.
 This command returns the following information:
 1. Title